grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 #### Show points

-Set whether to show data points to lines or bars.
+Set whether to show data points as lines or bars.
 Choose from the following:

-- **Auto** - Grafana determines whether to show or not to show points based on the density of the data.
+- **Auto** - Grafana determines a point's visibility based on the density of the data.
 If the density is low, then points appear.
 - **Always** - Show the points regardless of how dense the data set is.
 - **Never** - Don't show points.

 #### Stack series

 Set whether Grafana stacks or displays series on top of each other.
-Be cautious when using stacking in the visualization because it can easily create misleading graphs.
+Be cautious when using stacking because it can create misleading graphs.
 To read more about why stacking might not be the best approach, refer to [The issue with stacking](https://www.data-to-viz.com/caveat/stacking.html).
 Choose from the following:

 - **Off** - Turns off series stacking.
 When **Off**, all series share the same space in the visualization.
 - **Normal** - Stacks series on top of each other.